EmpioDavion/LunaticModdingAPI/README.md

 The main reason for this is that prefabs and GameObjects that contain a Component class from a dll will become missing scripts on reload.

 This is a quirk with Unity, and is unavoidable.

+The process will take 5 to 10 minutes the first time it's run.
+Afterwards, Unity will import the copied assets.

 ## Mod Asset Tool